-\Satisfies English requirement for 4-year public college admissions and high school graduation.
+Satisfies English requirement for 4-year public college admissions and high school graduation.
+May satisfy Math credit for high school graduation.
 DC - Dual Credit (formerly Tech Prep) for college may be available for this course.

 BUSINESS AND MARKETING LEADERSHIP PROGRAMS